edenhill/kcat/README.md

 Heroku buildpack for [kafkacat](https://github.com/edenhill/kafkacat), a command line based Apache Kafka producer and consumer.

-# Intro

-**kafkacat** is a generic non-JVM producer and consumer for Apache Kafka >=0.8, think of it as a netcat for Kafka.

-In **producer** mode kafkacat reads messages from stdin, delimited with a configurable delimiter (-D, defaults to newline), and produces them to the provided Kafka cluster (-b), topic (-t) and partition (-p).

-In **consumer** mode kafkacat reads messages from a topic and partition and prints them to stdout using the configured message delimiter.

-There's also support for the Kafka >=0.9 high-level balanced consumer, use the `-G <group>` switch and provide a list of topics to join the group.

-kafkacat also features a Metadata list (-L) mode to display the current state of the Kafka cluster and its topics and partitions.

-kafkacat is fast and lightweight; statically linked it is no more than 150Kb.

 # Requirements

-1. A heroku app with a kafka addon attached
+1. A heroku app with the kafka addon attached

 # Default Config

-Your app's kafka addon creates three SSL config vars:
+Your app's kafka addon creates four config vars:

  * KAFKA_TRUSTED_CERT
  * KAFKA_CLIENT_CERT
  * KAFKA_CLIENT_CERT_KEY
+ * KAFKA_URL

-This buildpack configures kafkacat with these config vars automatically so it connects to your kafka cluster with SSL by default (See [here](/.profile.d/000-kafkacat.sh)).
+This buildpack configures kafkacat with these config vars so it connects to a broker in your kafka cluster with SSL by default.
+We configure kafkacat with the first broker url provided in the `KAFKA_URL` config var.
+(See the [.profile.d script](/.profile.d/000-kafkacat.sh) and the configured [kafkacat binary](/bin/app/kafkacat) for more details)

-To connect to your kafka addon you must provide kafkacat with your broker's hostname and port:
+# Usage

+Since our version of kafkacat comes preconfigured, you can omit kafkacat SSL & broker configuration.

+For example, to read messages from the topic `your-kafka-topic`:

 ```
-$ kafkacat -C -b ec2-host.region.compute.amazonaws.com:port -t your-kafka-topic -u
+$ kafkacat -t your-kafka-topic
 ```

 # Examples